 - In Kansas, the legislature passed an IST bill, SB 50, requiring out of state sellers with $100,000 in sales into the state and marketplace facilitators to collect and remit tax.
 The legislation was initially rejected by Governor Kelly but later the legislature voted to override the Governor’s veto meaning that the requirements will now go into effect on July 1, 2021.

 - The Missouri legislature approved a bill requiring marketplace facilitators and remote sellers that is pending action by Governor Mike Parson.
 The Governor has signaled his support for IST and is expected to sign the bill, which will take effect January 1, 2023.
 Missouri is the last state with statewide sales tax to pass an IST law.

 - In Illinois, legislation supported by eBay to fix an issue affecting IL-based sellers under the state’s marketplace facilitator law was unanimously approved by both the House and Senate.
 The bill now goes to Governor JB Pritzker (D) for his consideration.
 If signed, the bill, SB 2066, would provide the state the authority to grant retroactive credits to Illinois-based marketplace sellers for transactions in 2020 when tax was remitted to the state by both the marketplace and the seller.

-Additionally, should you have questions or need further information on sales tax collection, we encourage you to visit this eBay Customer Service site that contains guidance for individual states.
-Please know that as states continue their efforts to establish marketplace collection requirements, eBay will work with lawmakers to promote workable tax policies which provide reasonable small business protections and streamline collecting and remitting standards across the states to avoid confusion, mistakes, and costly penalties.
+As states consider revisions to their IST collection requirements, eBay will continue to advocate for workable tax policies that provide reasonable small business protections and streamline collecting and remitting standards across the states to avoid confusion, mistakes, and costly penalties.